 In accordance with Florida law, a student may use Adult Education, Adult Secondary Education, private provider instruction, or approved documented student achievements as an alternative to traditional developmental education instruction.
-For information on these options, contact Dr. Mike Walker in the Mathematics and Computer Sciences Department at (850) 484-1128 or Dr. Tracy Peyton in the English and Communications Department at (850) 484-1400.
+For information on these options, contact the Mathematics Department at (850) 484-1400.

-Prior Learning Assessment (PLA)
+PRIOR LEARNING ASSESSMENT (PLA)